getpopper/popper/docs/sections/extensions.md

 ### Host

-Actions can execute directly on the host where the `popper` command is running.
-This happens when no `Dockerfile` or `Singularity` file is found in the path where the referenced action is stored (be it a local path or the path in a public repository).
+There are situations where a container engine is not available and cannot be installed.
+In these cases, actions can execute directly on the host where the `popper` command is running.
+If an action folder does not contain a `Dockerfile` or `Singularity` file (be it a local path or the path in a public repository), the action will be executed on the host.
 Popper looks for an `entrypoint.sh` file and executes it if found, otherwise an error is thrown.
 Alternatively, if the action block specifies a `runs` attribute, the script corresponding to it is executed.
 For example:

 ```hcl
 action "run on host" {